hpjeonGIT/Tips/README.md

  - git push --set-upstream https://github.com/.../myproject.git master
  - When total file size > 1MB, gitlab may not upload.
 Check configuration

+## git on windows
+- git from cmd window or github desktop may yield timed out, failing to download all of submodules
+- find a location like c:\TMP or shorter folder name, not c:\users\....

 ## pdsh command
 - shell command for multiple nodes
 - When there are cluster1, cluster2, ... cluster99 nodes,